 The notes included in this section focus on the Barclays Bank Group's loan capital and shareholders' equity including issued share capital, retained earnings, other equity balances and interests of minority shareholders in our subsidiary entities (non-controlling interests).
-For more information on capital management and how the Barclays Bank Group maintains sufficient capital to meet our regulatory requirements refer to pages 45 and 100.
+For more information on capital management and how the Barclays Bank Group maintains sufficient capital to meet our regulatory requirements refer to page 40.